Information on the coronavirus (Covid-19)

 Students may encounter financial difficulties, for instance because part-time income has stopped but you still have regular costs such as rent.
 The Education Executive Agency (DUO) is making every effort to help, taking account of personal situations wherever possible.
 For more information, get informed via this link about the options provided.

-Is it advisable for students to return to their home countries?
+Is it advisable for students to tavel?

 Whether you decide to travel or not, is your choice.
 We advise to not travel for your safety and the people around you.
 Be aware that when education resumes, you will be expected to be present again.